Esri/insights-scripting-guide/Py/chime/README.md

     1. This cell uses the magic command to load the merged dataset into Insights, ie ``` %insights_return(county_run_df) ```
 9. After cell 3 executes a new layer will be added to the data pane, named "Layer".
 Rename _Layer_ to _Chime Estimates_.
 10. Optional - If your workbook includes a spatial layer containing county names _(ie. County_Name)_, enable location on _Chime Estimates_, by clicking the ellipse and selecting __Enable Location__.
 With the enable location dialog open, select your spatial layer and choose the _County_Name_ field to match.
-11. Next drag data fields from the data pane to the canvas to create interactive maps, charts, and tables
+11. Next to create interactive maps, charts, and tables follow the step-by-step instructions in this [blog post](https://www.esri.com/arcgis-blog/products/insights/analytics/use-chime-arcgis-insights/)

 Please log an issue, if you need assistance using this script or would like to offer feedback on how to make this resource more useful for people working in the front lines of epidemics.